wp-slimstat/wp-slimstat/readme.txt

 5. **Responsive layout** - Keep an eye on your reports on the go

 == Changelog ==

+= 3.8.4 =
+* [New] You can now archive old pageviews, instead of deleting them
+* [Update] Code optimizations to the Javascript tracker (and a bugfix - thank you, [themadproducer](https://wordpress.org/support/topic/external-links-problem))
+* [Fix] Fixed a corrupted browscap data file (thank you, [crzyhrse](https://wordpress.org/support/topic/clobbered-my-sites-again))
+* [Fix] Do not refresh the Real-Time log if a date filter is set (thank you, [asylum119](https://wordpress.org/support/topic/viewing-yesterdays-stats-still-auto-refreshes))

 = 3.8.3 =
 * [Update] Browscap v5035 - November 4, 2014 (this should fix all the issues with recent Firefox versions)